alphagov/slimmer/README.md

-Slimmer provides rack middleware for applying a standard header and footer around pages returned by a ruby (rack) application.
+Slimmer provides Rack middleware for applying a standard header and footer around pages returned by a Ruby (Rack) application.

-It does this by taking the page rendered by the application, extracting the contents of a div with id 'wrapper' and inserting that into a div with the same id in one of its templates.
-It also transfers various other details, such as meta, script, and style tags.
+It does this by taking the page rendered by the application, extracting the contents of a `div` with id 'wrapper' and inserting that into a `div` with the same id in one of its templates.
+It also transfers various other details, such as `meta`, `script`, and `style` tags.

 ## Use in a Rails app